OACUHO Professional Mentorship Program

 - Increase retention of Housing professionals through support from experienced peers in the field

 In order to be considered for the OACUHO Mentorship Program, you must:

 - Be a member in good standing within the Association

 - Review the Expectations of Mentors/Mentees and ensure you feel you can fully participate in the program

-- Complete the Mentorship Program Application Form and submit to the OACUHO Mentorship Program Coordinator(s) by the application deadline.
-(After this deadline has passed, applications will continue to be accepted, and mentor pairings made when possible on a rolling basis.)
+- Complete the Mentorship Program Application Form and submit to the OACUHO Mentorship Program Sub-Committee Chair(s) by the application deadline.

 Expectations for Mentors